yeslogic/prince-docs/docs/command-line.md

   <dt id="cl-fail-missing-glyphs"><code>--fail-missing-glyphs</code></dt>
   <dt id="cl-fail-pdf-profile-error"><code>--fail-pdf-profile-error</code></dt>
   <dt id="cl-fail-pdf-tag-error"><code>--fail-pdf-tag-error</code></dt>
+  <dt id="cl-fail-invalid-license"><code>--fail-invalid-license</code></dt>
   <dt id="cl-fail-safe"><code>--fail-safe</code></dt>
   <dd>
-    <p>These seven Fail-Safe Options abort the creation of a PDF when one of
+    <p>These eight Fail-Safe Options abort the creation of a PDF when one of
-    the conditions is met.
+    the conditions is met - the last one enabling all of the previous ones.
 For more details, please check the detailed documentation in the separate <a href="/doc/server-integration/#fail-safe-options">Fail-Safe Options</a> chapter.</p>
   </dd>
 </dl>